-The Debtor's management, after exploring a possible sale of the Hotel, or "take-out" financing for S2 Acquisition, has determined that the Plan provides for the most favorable treatment of the Debtor's creditors.14 An overview of the Plan is set forth below.
+An overview of the Plan is set forth below.
 This overview is qualified in its entirety by reference to the Plan.
-A true and correct copy of the Second Amended Plan is attached hereto as Exhibit A and is incorporated by reference herein for all purposes.
+A true and correct copy of the First Amended Plan is attached hereto as Exhibit A and is incorporated by reference herein for all purposes.
 If the Court confirms the Plan and, in the absence of any applicable stay, and all other conditions set forth in the Plan are satisfied, the Plan will take effect on the Effective Date.
-Funding for the Plan payments will be from the Reorganized Debtor's operations, recoveries from the SFG Adversary, and a \$700,000 contribution from the Debtor's current or new Interest Holders ("New Equity Contribution").
+Funding for the Plan payments will be from the Reorganized Debtor's operations, recoveries from the SFG Adversary, and a \$500,000 contribution from the Debtor's current or new Interest Holders ("New Equity Contribution").
 The business of the Reorganized Debtor shall continue to be managed by its general partner, TAO Development, through Mr. Isom and Mr. Al-Hmoud, CEO and CFO of TAO Development, respectively, pursuant to the Plan and the Debtor's Partnership Agreement.
-The Partnership Agreement shall be amended to the extent necessary to comport with provisions of the Plan.
-TAO Development shall continue to receive its asset management fee of 1.5% of gross revenue of the Reorganized Debtor to defray the overhead and expenses incurred by TAO Development as permitted under the Partnership Agreement; provided, however, that TAO Development shall not receive its asset management fee before all Plan payments and other obligations for any given month are paid in full.
+TAO Development shall continue to receive its asset management fee of 1.5% of gross revenue of the Reorganized Debtor to defray the overhead and expenses incurred by TAO Development; provided, however, that TAO Development shall not receive its asset management fee before all Plan payments and other obligations for any given month are paid in full.
 The Debtor will assume the existing management agreement with HMC for operation of the Hotel.
 Staffing for the Hotel shall continue to be provided by Corporate Solutions and the Republic Entities per the arrangements described herein.